Stress

 • Feeling dizzy

-Preventing Overwhelming Stress
+Preventing Overwhelming

-• Recognise your symptoms and the triggers of stress
+• Recognise your symptoms and triggers

-• Reduce the impact of stress
+• Reduce the impact

 • Identify realistic expectations of yourself